 The irony is that for Undershaft and the Lazarus of the play, poverty is less a virtue than a crime committed against the welfare of society.
 Moreover, for them the rich man figures as savior rather than sinner.
 Only the millionaire can rescue men from poverty and redeem their miserable lives.

 At the end of the play, Barbara tells Cusins that she has no social class.
 What does she mean?

-Barbara declares herself class-less at the end of Act III upon her conversion to her father's gospel and decision to return to the Salvation Army.
+Barbara declares herself class-less at the end of Act 3 upon her conversion to her father's gospel and decision to return to the Salvation Army.
 She does so as the daughter of a foundling father.
-Within Undershaft's dogma, the foundling figures as a willful, self-made superman, a man whose thoughts and actions remain free from the chains of familial ties and class convention.
+Within Andrew Undershaft's dogma, the foundling figures as a willful, self-made superman, a man whose thoughts and actions remain free from the chains of familial ties and class convention.
 The foundling is poised to destroy the old and inaugurate the new.
 For example, as the child of a foundling, Barbara transcends Cusins' "middle-class morality" in her ability to move beyond his received notions of good and evil.

 For Barbara, her foundling heritage also means that she comes "straight from the heart of the whole people."
 In other words, she considers herself universal rather than bound to a specific social position.
 Preaching her father's Word, she can serve as savior to everyone.
 Ironically, Barbara's proclamation would blatantly deny the class status that makes her Salvationist career possible.
-As revealed by her assault on Bill Walker in Act II, Barbara is not only compelling because of the inspiration she exudes, but the authority she wields in her aristocratic heritage, a class background that marks her polished speech and professional manner.
+As revealed by her assault on Bill Walker in Act 2, Barbara is not only compelling because of the inspiration she exudes, but the authority she wields in her aristocratic heritage, a class background that marks her polished speech and professional manner.